DG-AIM/SonicClassifer/README.md

 ### Description

-The diagram showcases the workflow between the SonicClassifier API server and the Firefox add-on.
-Users can utilize the add-on to send audio files to the API server for classification.
-The server processes and classifies the audio files, returning the results directly to the add-on in the user’s browser.
+The diagram showcases the workflow between the SonicClassifier API server and different entities.
+Users can utilize the API to send audio files to the API server for classification.
+The server processes and passes the file onto the appropriate AI model.
+The AI model returning the result to the API server which in turn returns the result as an HTTP response.

 ### Workflow

-1. **User Interaction:** Users send audio files through the Firefox add-on.
+1. **User Interaction:** Users or application server send audio files through API.
 2. **API Server:** The add-on communicates with the SonicClassifier API server, sending the audio files for classification.
-3. **Processing:** The API server classifies the audio files distinguishing between human & AI-generated music.
+3. **Processing:** The API server classifies the audio files distinguishing between human & AI-generated.
-4. **Response:** Classification results are sent back to the Firefox add-on and displayed to the user.
+4. **Response:** Classification results are sent back to the requester.

-For a more detailed explanation of each component and their interactions, refer to the [Documentation](#documentation).

 ## Contributing